rbchan/popdy-inference/notes.md

 # Notes for the future

+## For 2022

+- Too many 'versions' for SCR IPP lecture

 ## For 2021

 - Cut out popdy-basics intro???
 To make more room for dynamic models?